alexsedeke/apollo-server-constraint-directive/README.md

 It is mainly based on the module from [graphql-constraint-directive](https://github.com/confuser/graphql-constraint-directive), which is for Apollo version 1 only.
 This module is an Inspired by [Constraints Directives RFC](https://github.com/APIs-guru/graphql-constraints-spec) and OpenAPI

+If you are looking for a playground checkout this project [apollo-server-playground](https://github.com/alexanderVu/apollo-server-playground).

 ## Install

 ```bash